rkelson/metadata-asset-tracking-tool/metadata/Cadastre/plss_quarter_quarter_sections.md

 ### How was the dataset created?

-We created this dataset using cadastral survey records housed by the BLM, local records, and geographic control coordinates from states, counties, and federal agencies.
+UGRC created this dataset using cadastral survey records housed by the BLM, local records, and geographic control coordinates from states, counties, and federal agencies.
 We dissolved individual lots that were smaller than 40 acres to the section level.
 This data was originally published in January of 2017 and is currently maintained by UGRC in partnership with the BLM and local government authorities.

 ### How reliable and accurate is the dataset?